 Pooling means that railroads share the railcars bringing several benefits.
 First, railroads have the flexibility to respond to changing market conditions because the fleet is already established.
 Second, they do not have to waste resources switching out and returning empty railcars, eliminating supply chain inefficiencies.
 Third, the capital burden on railroads is reduced because TTX buys the cars, lowering operating costs, and reducing the industry’s risk.
 All of these help keep the railroads competitive to the benefit of the shipping public.

-Our right-sized, low cost, reliable fleet of over 160,000 railcars serves North America’s railroads and the world’s freight needs.
-TTX helps railroads meet their customers’ needs by providing, tracking and maintaining railcars in an efficient, pooled environment, investing nearly $8 billion in additional railcars, since 2000.
+Our right-sized, low cost, reliable fleet of over 165,000 railcars serves North America’s railroads and the world’s freight needs.
+TTX helps railroads meet their customers’ needs by providing, tracking and maintaining railcars in an efficient, pooled environment, investing over $9 billion in additional railcars, since 2000.

 Efficient and low cost railcars.